 Aurora australis possible on Friday night, cloud and moonlight permitting

-The colourful aurora australis may be visible from southern Australia on Friday night, weather and moonlight permitting, following a coronal mass ejection (CME) from the sun.
+The colourful aurora australis could be visible from southern Australia on Friday night, weather and moonlight permitting, following a coronal mass ejection (CME) from the sun.

-CMEs are eruptions of solar material and magnetic fields from the sun.
-When a CME reaches Earth, it can cause a geomagnetic storm that sometimes produces auroral displays at high latitudes near the poles in both hemispheres.
+CMEs are eruptions of solar material and magnetic fields that travel from the sun to Earth.
+When a CME reaches Earth, it can trigger a geomagnetic storm, sometimes causing auroras to appear at high latitudes near the poles in both hemispheres.

 “A coronal mass ejection is expected to impact the Earth within the next 48 hours, possibly resulting in significant geomagnetic activity and visible auroras during local nighttime hours.”

-Author’s summary: A coronal mass ejection from the sun may produce visible auroras over southern Australia this Friday night, depending on clear skies and moonlight.
+Author's summary: A coronal mass ejection is likely to bring visible auroras to southern Australia this Friday night, depending on weather and moonlight conditions.

 more